Toddler 1s Lead Teacher

 K-1 Lead Teacher

 Kerri Tornow is the K-1 teacher.
 She has been part of the Seed staff since 1984.
 She grew up in Michigan and is married to Roger.
 They have two sons, Andrew and Aaron.
 Andrew graduated from the graphic design program at ASU and Aaron is studying kinesiology as a Barrett honors student at ASU.
 Both boys started their educations as Seed preschoolers.
 Kerri graduated from ASU with a degree in art education and has an elementary certification and an early childhood endorsement.
 Kerri has many years of experience working with preschoolers through 2nd graders at the Seed.
-She enjoys art and children’s literature.
-She also loves to draw and create crafts, as well as camp, canoe, hike, bike and travel with her boys and their beagles, Dunkin’ and Daisy.
-Her focus is on providing a safe, happy classroom environment in which young children can explore their world and influence their own learning with rich oral expression, purposeful experiences and strong social connections to their peers and teachers.
+She also teaches art with the older Seed students in the summer program.
+Kerri enjoys art and children’s literature.
+She also loves to draw and create crafts, as well as camp, canoe, hike, and travel with her boys and their dogs.
+Her focus is on providing a safe, happy classroom environment in which young children can explore their world and influence their own learning with rich oral expression, creative opportunities, purposeful experiences and strong social connections to their peers and teachers.

 1st/2nd Grade Lead Teacher